etiennecadicidean/sonarqube-licensecheck/README.md

  * 1.x versions with SonarQube >= 5.3 and < 6.
  * 2.x version with SonarQube >= 6.5 and < 7.

+If you want to test it before, please install this docker image about sonarqube :
+`docker pull sonarqube:6.7.5` and follow bellow instructions

 ## Installation

+Build the jar plugin with maven command line : `mvn clean package`

-Put the pre-built jar-file (from release downloads) in the directory `$SONARQUBE_HOME/extensions/plugins` and restart the server to install the plugin.
-Activate the rules of this plugin ("License is not allowed", "Dependency has unknown license") in your SonarQube quality profiles - otherwise the plugin is not executed.
+Put the pre-built jar-file in the directory `$SONARQUBE_HOME/extensions/plugins` and restart the server to install the plugin.
+Activate the rules of this plugin ("License is not allowed", "Dependency has unknown license") in your SonarQube quality profiles (java & swift) - otherwise the plugin is not executed.

 ## Execution

-When a project is analyzed using the `mvn sonar:sonar` in command line the extension is started automatically.
+When a project is analyzed using the :
+* `mvn sonar:sonar` in command line the extension is started automatically.
+* `./run-sonar-swift.sh` in command line the extension is started automatically with `sonar Scanner` for Swift Project.
+* `gralde sonarqube` in command line the extension is started automatically with android project.

+### Important
+If you want to use the `./run-sonar-swift.sh` command line, think to install `https://github.com/pivotal/LicenseFinder` before with this command line :
+* `gem install license_finder`

+and execute it with this command line into your root iOS project :
+* `license_finder report -p --format json --columns=name version authors licenses license_links approved summary description homepage groups  > output.json`

 ## Configuration